UDS

 Q: If we register to apply, will we have a confirmed spot in the series?

-A: Once you register, your health center will be added to the pool of applicants under consideration for a spot in one of the three cohorts, if eligibility criteria is met.
+A: If you register, your health center will be added to the pool of applicants under consideration for a spot in one of the three groups, if eligibility criteria is met.
 Applicants will receive an initial response shortly after registering to inform if minimum eligibility has been met.
 However, space is limited and we cannot guarantee all registered health centers a place in the program.
-All applicants will receive a response no later than April 26 to inform them if they are accepted into the program.
+All applicants will receive a response no later than June 4th to inform them if they are accepted into the program.

 Q: How will you select RAPID participants?

-A: To ensure effective and compelling peer learning and discussions, we will assess eligibility and then do our best to match participants into cohorts with other health centers that are similar in organization, goals, interests, and challenges.
+A: To ensure effective, engaging, and compelling communities of practice and discussions, we will assess eligibility and then do our best to match participants into groups with other health centers that are similar in organization, goals, interests, and challenges.
 As we assess applicants, we will be looking for health centers to meet minimum eligibility criteria ranging from staffing experiences to data, clinical, and EHR capabilities.
 This information will be supplemented with UDS four key performance areas: financial, clinical, patient criteria, and UDS reporting criteria (e.g., ratings, EHR reporting, revisions, submissions dates), as well as organizational characteristics (e.g., urban/rural, size of health center, services provided, grants, geographic location) to match health centers to the measures of focus.

 Q: If selected, are we required to attend each session?